19 Quick and Simple Meal Prep Recipes

 Pulled Chipotle Chicken with Cilantro Slaw

-The adobo and chipotle-spiked barbecue sauce compliments the refreshing cilantro and slaw, so it’s not too spicy and it’s not too light.
-It’s just right.
+The adobo and chipotle-spiked barbecue sauce complement the refreshing cilantro and slaw, so it’s not too spicy and it’s not too light — it’s just right.

 Perfect Meal Prep Snacks

 This garlicky, roasted red pepper hummus is absolutely delicious, and you can make it in just a few minutes, no cooking required.

 Here’s an easy matcha recipe that makes a great little snack you can take almost anywhere.